 The praying mantis is a beneficial insect that preys on bothersome insects.
-Explore praying mantis facts and folklore, and learn why you should have them in your garden.
+Explore praying mantis facts and folklore, and learn why you should appreciate having them in your garden!

-- Praying mantis dine primarily on insects like flies, crickets, moths, and mosquitoes.
+- Mantids dine primarily on insects like flies, crickets, moths, and mosquitoes.

-- Because of their voracious appetite for insects, praying mantis are considered a friend to farmers and gardeners as a natural form of pest control.
+- Because of their voracious appetite for insects, praying mantids are considered a friend to farmers and gardeners as a natural form of pest control.

 - Although they may eat other beneficial insects (and, occasionally, each other), their preference is for the sucking and cutting insects that do the greatest damage to crops.